 How do I learn about summary process (eviction) appeals?

 When and how do I appeal an order or decision from the Lower Court?

 A case is ready for appeal when an order, decree or judgment has entered as to all issues and all parties so that there is nothing left to litigate.
 The first step in the appeal is filing a notice of appeal in the clerk’s, register’s, or recorder’s office of the court in which your case was heard.
 View the Civil Appeals guide for an overview of when and where you must file your notice of appeal, which is the first step in the appeals process.

 If the lower court judge has issued an order which is not a final judgment and you believe that the lower court judge has committed an error of law of an abuse or discretion, you may have the right to seek review in the single justice session, in certain instances.
 Click here to learn about the Appeals Court single justice session.

 What is a notice of appeal?

-A notice of appeal is a written statement prepared by you and filed in the trial court that has the name of your case, the trial court docket number, and states your intention to appeal the judgment.
+A notice of appeal is a written statement prepared by you and filed in the lower court that has the name of your case, the lower court docket number, and states your intention to appeal the judgment.
 The notice of appeal should include your name and contact information, and should specify the order, decree or judgment that you are appealing.
 See Sample Notice of Appeal and Mass.R.A.P.
 3(c).

-How do I request transcripts of my trial hearings?
+How do I request transcripts?